-- i.
+- e.
+Amenities: The development will offer a variety of amenities designed to support students in both their academic and personal pursuits.
+These amenities will include a pool for relaxation and leisure, a modern co-working area and dedicated study rooms to foster productivity and collaboration, and a fully equipped fitness center to help residents maintain a balanced and healthy lifestyle. - f.
+Building Height and Configuration: Incorporating valuable feedback from the community, the proposal balances critical student housing needs while respecting the neighborhood's character with: - i.
 A 5-story building on 2.5 stories of a podium parking garage facing Euclid Avenue and E. Corry Street. - ii.
-Building height of 72 feet from E. Corry Street. - iii.
 Townhomes surrounding the podium parking garage and multi-family structure, allowing us to align with the design aesthetic of nearby projects and establish a natural setback. - g.
-Parking: The project provides ample parking with 174 off-street parking spots with a 1:1.01 unit-to-space ratio.
+Parking: The project provides ample parking with approximately 214 off-street parking spaces, resulting in an approximate ratio of 1.19 spaces per unit.